liu-qilong/bibtex-scholar/README.md

 ## Usage 🔧

+> I am waiting for Obsidian to approve this plugin.
+Once it's approved, you can use it by:

+Install [Obsidian](https://obsidian.md/).
+Open Setting > Community plugins > Community plugins > Browse > Search for "BibTeX Scholar".

 Install and enable this plugin.
 Then you can start adding and managing your BibTeX references seamlessly within your Obsidian notes.

 ### Fetch BibTeX online ![img](/gallery/antenna.png)